laCour/slack-night-mode/README.md

 This theme requires that you use the Stylish extension for your browser (available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/stylish/), [Chrome](https://chrome.google.com/webstore/detail/stylish/fjnbnpbmkenffdnngjfgmeleoegfcffe), and [Safari](http://sobolev.us/stylish/)).

+If you're using the desktop application on Linux or Windows, you can find out how to use this theme at the [bottom of my blog post](http://blog.lacour.me/making-slack-night-mode#toc_1).

 ## Build

 All themes can be built by running `make` (you will need [SassC](http://sass-lang.com/libsass)).